 Sweet Tooth (2017)

-"An incomplete drawing's insatiable appetite for colour leads to a vibrant transformation..."
+"A doodle's colourful appetite leads to a vibrant transformation..."

-Sweet Tooth is an animated Microfilm, with a runtime of just under 90 seconds.
+Sweet Tooth is an animated Micro Short, with a runtime of just under 90 seconds.
 It features a peculiar doodle nicknamed Crescent the Cat, whose first action, upon being drawn to life, is to devour a large jar of multicoloured candy.

 Music: "Amazing Plan" by Kevin Macleod